cjohansen/dolt/Readme.md

-# Moron - The Git project browser
+# Addlepate - The Git project browser

-Moron is a stand-alone server that allows you to browse git repositories in your browser.
+Addlepate is a stand-alone server that allows you to browse git repositories in your browser.
 It uses Pygments to syntax highlight code, and displays blame as well as git history for individual files.

-Moron can also be used as a library to serve git trees from e.g. a Rails app.
+Addlepate can also be used as a library to serve git trees from e.g. a Rails app.
 It is the blob viewer implementation that will be used in the Gitorious application (gitorious.org) when it is ready.

 ## Blobs

-Moron currenly only serves blobs.
-The sample Rack application that comes with Moron allows you to surf repos locally on your disk:
+Addlepate currenly only serves blobs.
+The sample Rack application that comes with Addlepate allows you to surf repos locally on your disk:

     env REPO_ROOT=/where/git/repos/reside rackup -Ilib